jscodefix/scrum-time/README.md

 ## Discoveries
 - adding a single require 'rspec' line to any spec.rb activates RSpec in Intellij
-- running tests requires exposing class attributes (attr_reader)?
+- running tests requires exposing class attributes (via attr_reader)
-- might have used OpenStruct
+- might have used OpenStruct for the Block object
-- may want to freeze Time elements and Blocks
+- may want to freeze the Time and Block objects
+- daylight savings time, as set at the system or Ruby level, could have adverse timestamp effects

 ---
 # Background